 In addition to cervical and endometrial cancer, our patented tests can detect HIV, AIDS and other STDs with a 98 percent accuracy rate.
 Unlike a traditional pap smear, which only collects 45,000 cells, the test collects millions of cells.
 The use of a single sample and sealed containers also reduces the chance of cross-contamination.

 Adolescent girls and young women (15-24 years of age) are twice as likely to be at risk of HIV infection compared to their male counterparts, often due to unwanted and forced sexual intercourse

-UWSF is currently building partnerships with local healthcare organizations, as well as community development and faith-based organizations.
-In addition to developing outreach and awareness initiatives, UWSF aims to enlist and train volunteers from these organizations to help distribute the screening kits.
+UWFSA is currently building partnerships with local healthcare organizations, as well as community development and faith-based organizations.
+In addition to developing outreach and awareness initiatives, UWFSA aims to enlist and train volunteers from these organizations to help distribute the screening kits.
 The kits are available in multiple local languages and come with easy-to-understand instructions and illustrations.